fjolne/fjolne/journal/content/posts/nn-from-zero-to-hero-l1.md

     -   compute the loss
     -   backprop gradients from the loss
     -   update MLP parameters
--   print predicted values to see how close they got to the ground truth
+-   look at predicted values to see how close they got to the ground truth

 ### Conclusion {#conclusion}

--   you've just created, trained and used a real neural network
+-   you've just created, trained and used a real neural network!